dspringuel-va/blog-posts/devops-handbook/README.md

 *Why*

-Having tests in general make sure that we have the confidence that the new code works as intended and that it *should* not introduce problems with the existing code.
-Furthermore, having multiple kind of tests increases that confidence to many levels in the system, like the business logic works and is preserved, and that the integration between multiple service still remains.
+Having tests, in general, make sure that we have the confidence that the new code works as intended and that it *should* not introduce problems with the existing code.
+Furthermore, having multiple kinds of tests increases that confidence to many levels in the system, like the business logic works and is preserved, and that the integration between multiple services remains.
 Furthermore, having automated tests reduce the amount of manual test to be done, which helps to reduce the deployment lead time.